Geraldo Perdomo Player Props: Diamondbacks vs. Twins

-Geraldo Perdomo -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the hill, on August 5 at 7:10 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.250 on-base percentage in past 10 games, 121 points below season-long percentage), take on starter Dallas Keuchel and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Twins.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 Geraldo Perdomo Game Info & Props vs. the Twins